 Iuliia Nesterenko

 Multiple CTA Buttons in Email

-• Sharing is caring by Bombas: simple steps to follow, simple CTAs to click on.
+• Sharing is caring by Bombas: simple steps to follow and simple CTAs to click on.

 Multiple CTA button example by Bombas

-• Four calls to action with different purposes let subscribes skip the irrelevant information and get straight to what they’re most interested in at the moment.
+• Four CTAs with different purposes let subscribers skip the irrelevant information and get straight to what they’re most interested in at the time being.

 Multiple CTA button example by Gogobot

 • All three CTAs by Charity Water aim to tell new subscribers about their organization.
-This is a smart choice for a welcome email: introduction first.
+Starting with an introduction is a smart choice for a welcome email.

 Multiple CTA button example by Charity Waters

 • Don’t need a coupon, move on to reading.
 Not interested in our articles, tell us why.
-This welcome email not only serves its main function of actually welcoming, but also performs a role of a feedback request.
+This welcome email not only serves its main function of actually welcoming but also performs the role of a feedback request.

 Multiple CTA button example by Rei

-• At first, Stylist Live provided the extensive info on the event, its focus, speakers and location, and only then suggested to see more sessions or buy.
+• At first, Stylist Live provides the extensive info on the event, its focus, speakers and location, and only then suggests to see more sessions and buy.

 Multiple CTA button example by Stylist Live

-All these great examples prove that a small change in a CTA can make a difference.
-Most probably, you’re also a subscriber to some blogs or newsletters, so ask yourself as a customer - what buttons I’d be likely to click on.
+These examples demonstrate that even a small change in a CTA can make a big difference.
+If you're a subscriber to blogs or newsletters, think about which buttons you would be most likely to click on as a customer.

 Last post

-And of course in the article on CTAs, we couldn’t help but put our own - you can subscribe to our blog by clicking on the one you like the most.
+And, of course, in the article on CTAs, we couldn’t help but add ours.
+You can subscribe to our blog by clicking on the one you like the most.

+Iuliia Nesterenko